Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/README.md

 Most host files traditionally use 127.0.0.1 as the loopback address, to establish an IP connection to the local machine.

-We prefer the use of 0.0.0.0, which is defined as a non-routable meta-address.
-Using 0.0.0.0 is faster because there's no wait for a timeout resolution.
+I prefer the use of 0.0.0.0, which is defined as a non-routable meta-address.
+Using 0.0.0.0 is also faster because there's no wait for a timeout resolution.
 It also does not interfere with any web servers that may be running on the local system.

-For many windows systems however 127.0.0.1 does appear to work better and which is why our Windows version of the hosts file uses 127.0.0.1 as the loopback address.
+For many windows operating systems however 127.0.0.1 does appear to work slightly better and which is why our Windows version of the hosts file uses 127.0.0.1 as the loopback address.

 ************************************************
 ## WHAT IS A HOSTS.DENY FILE?